 June 23, 2020

-23 years and nine months imprisonment - 11 years enforceable
+23 years and nine months’ imprisonment; 11 years of the sentence is enforceable

 Oct.
 13, 2019